Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 David Barnard:

-That's so cool.
+Yeah, that's so cool.
 Streaks don't work for a lot of apps.
-So many apps try streaks, but it's great to hear.
-And it makes sense that it's landing for Opal.
-All right, what was your biggest fail of the past year?
+So many apps try streaks.
+But it's great to hear.
+It makes sense that it's landing for Opal.
+What was your biggest fail of the past year?

 Kenneth Schlenker: